micheledusi/Deckz/src/model/score.typ

   return cards.len() == 1 and extract-card-data(cards.at(0)).rank != none
 }

+/// Get all "high card" hands from the given cards.
+/// This function returns an array of arrays, where each inner array is a *hand* that contains a single card with a valid rank.
+/// If there are no high card hands, it returns an empty array.
+///
+/// -> array
+#let get-high-card(
+  /// The cards to check for high card.
+This can be a list or any iterable collection of card codes.
+  /// -> array
+  cards,
+) = {
+  return cards
+    .filter((card) => extract-card-data(card).rank != none) // Remove invalid cards
+    .map((card) => (card, )) // Each card can be considered a "high card" hand }

 /// Check if the given cards contain a pair.
 /// A pair is defined as two cards of the same rank.
 ///